-Research and development expenses increased by \$8.2 million, or 82.4%, during the three months ended June 30, 2020 compared to the corresponding period in 2019.
-The increase was primarily attributable to an increase of \$6.5 million in product and clinical development expenses mainly related to our lead vaccine candidate, VAX-24, driven by a \$5.3 million increase in costs related to outsourced manufacturing activities and a \$1.6 million increase related to outsourced research services as a result of the ramp up of eCRM and polysaccharide GMP campaigns in preparation of our anticipated IND filing and Phase 1/2 clinical study initiation in the second half of 2021.
-The increase in research and development consumables was due to the progression of our VAX-24 program.
-In addition, we received a credit of \$0.2 million from Sutro Biopharma during the quarter ended June 30, 2019 as a result of the efficiency they gained in making extracts and reagents.
-The increase in personnel-related expenses of \$0.7 million was primarily related to the increase in the number of employees to support the expanded activities in research and development.
+Research and development expenses increased by \$6.8 million, or 70.4%, during the three months ended September 30, 2020 compared to the corresponding period in 2019.
+The increase was primarily attributable to an increase of \$6.4 million in product and clinical development expenses mainly related to our lead vaccine candidate, VAX-24, driven by increases of \$4.4 million in outsourced manufacturing activities and \$2.2 million in outsourced research services due to the ramp-up of the eCRM and polysaccharide GMP campaigns and conjugation and drug product activities in preparation for our anticipated IND filing and Phase 1/2 clinical study initiation in the second half of 2021.
+The increase in personnel-related expenses of \$1.1 million was primarily related to the increase in the number of employees to support the expanded activities in research and development.
+The decrease of \$1.1 million in research and development consumables was primarily due to \$1.0 million expenses related to extracts and reagents incurred during Q3 2019 for our VAX-24 program.